mirror/boost/boost/libs/ptr_container/doc/ptr_container.rst

   library in production code even before the library was part of boost
 - Jonathan Turkanis for supplying his ``move_ptr`` framework which is used internally
+- Stefan Slapeta and Howard Hinnant for Metrowerks support

 ==========
 References